andrewjstryker/vim-configuration/README.md

 # Vim Configuration

 You probably **don't** want to clone this repository.
-I have been using Vim for a couple of decades and I care about my environment for editing file.
-I have put quite a bit of thought into how I want to edit files and how I want maintain a consistent environment across several machines.
-So instead, explore this repository to see how I manage my Vim environment using native Vim package management and [Git submodules](https://git-scm.com/docs/git-submodule).
-Also, I explain which packages I use and, in some cases, which popular packages I don't use.

-Maintaining a consistent Vim environment across several machines can be a bit of a pain.
-That's mostly due to trying to keep third-party plugins and packages in sync.
-This project shows how to synchronize a complex configuration using:
+I'm somewhat obessive about my editting evironment.
+I need an environment that's easy to synchronize across a heteorgenous set of computers.
+I want an environment that supports my day-to-day work, but not one with lots of great packages that I rarely use.
+In summary, I made this for me, not you.

+However, you might be interested in using this project as a template for managing your own Vim environment.
+Explore this repository to see how to use:

 * Native Vim package management.
 Beginning in version 8, Vim supports a package management that is conceptually similar to Tim Pope's excellent